All Categories Lead Module (CRM) Widgets - Lead Module

 add-widget.png

-Click on the garbage icon to delete a widget
+Click the trash bin icon to delete a widget.

 trash-icon.png